-Some people find it helpful to know what to say when calling the dental office to schedule an appointment.
-Below is an example you may want to use:
+Some people like to know what to say when calling the dental office to schedule an appointment.
+Below is an example parents can follow when they call for an appointment:

 Hi, my name is I am calling to schedule an appointment for my child My child has autism spectrum disorder (if relevant, be more specific about the diagnosis) Are you the person I should speak with about my child's needs or is there someone else available in your office I can speak with?
 I would like to inquire about how to best prepare both your office and my child for this appointment.
 Can we discuss the best way to go about doing this?
 (See below: Additional information to ask about) My child does best when My child is afraid of My child will feel more comfortable in your office if If relevant, ask questions related to your child's specific fears or challenges (For example: Is there an elevator?)
 In the past, my child had a successful dental visit when In the past, my child had a hard time at the dentist when